Dunstable Priory: History

 The Augustinian priory of Dunstable was founded by Henry I about the year 1132, and endowed by him at the same time with the lordship of the manor and town in which it stood.
 Tradition says that the same king was also the founder of the town and had caused the forest to be cleared away from the point where Watling Street and the Icknield Way crossed each other, on account of the robbers who infested the highway.
 He granted to the priory all such liberties and rights in the town of Dunstable as he held in his own demesne lands.
 He also endowed the Priory with the quarry at Totternhoe.

 His charter was confirmed by Henry II; and before the reign of Richard I a great many of the churches of the neighborhood had also been granted to the priory by as many as thirteen different benefactors, besides the chapel of Ruxox, in the county of Bedford, with Cublington, North Marston and half Chesham, Buckinghamshire, and Higham Ferrers with half Pattishall, Northamptonshire.
 Several of these gifts were disputed before the century was out, but most of them were retained by the priory throughout its existence.

-Dunstable priory was a daughter house of Holy Trinity Priory, Aldgate, which itself had been founded from St. Botolph's Priory in Colchester.
+Dunstable priory was a daughter house of Holy Trinity Priory, which itself had been founded from St. Botolph's Priory in Colchester.
 Bernard, the first prior of the house, was closely associated with the introduction of Austin Canons into England.
 His brother Norman became prior first of St. Botolph's, and then of Holy Trinity.
 They had traveled to Chartres and Beauvais to learn the Rule of Saint Augustine, with a view to introducing it into England.